Dicelette/i18n/en/docusaurus-plugin-content-docs/current/introduction/behavior.md

 - In this case, it's a message that will be created instead of a thread.
 :::

-Additionally, via the command `/config result_channel`, you can set a channel where all logs will be sent, rather than using a thread or forum topic.
+Additionally, via the command [`/config result_channel`](../config/threads.md), you can configure this behavior by setting a channel or disabling the automatic creation of threads.

 ## Channels